 - Drainage Disputes

-Gutwein Law has the knowledge and experience to address all facets of the landlord-tenant relationship.
-Gutwein Law has represented landlords and tenants from lease drafting and negotiating to evictions and collections.
+Gutwein Law has the knowledge and experience to address all facets of the commercial landlord-tenant relationship.
+Gutwein Law has represented commercial landlords and commercial tenants from lease drafting and negotiating to evictions and collections.

 Adverse possession is the method of acquiring title to land through use rather than by purchase.
 Indiana has strict requirements which must be met to acquire title through adverse possession.
 Gutwein Law has represented both parties trying to establish ownership through adverse possession and parties defending adverse possession claims.